About This Disease

-Enteroviruses are common cause of infections that may be a mild illness, like the common cold (common Cold Viruses), or a severe illness with symptoms like polio.
+Enteroviruses are a common cause of infections that may be a mild illness, like the common cold (common Cold Viruses), or a severe illness with symptoms like polio.
 They cause more than 10 million infections each year in the United States and include the viruses that cause polio (Poliomyelitis), hand, foot and mouth disease (Hand, Foot, and Mouth Disease) (Hawaii State Department of Health Hand Foot and Mouth Disease webpage), aseptic viral meningitis, and a more recently described virus, Enterovirus D68 that is associated with acute flaccid myelitis causing weakness and paralysis in children.

 The most common symptoms of enterovirus infection include cold like symptoms like runny nose and cough, red eyes (conjunctivitis), fever, headache, body and muscle aches, skin rashes and mouth blisters.
 Infants and persons with weakened immune symptoms may have more severe disease affecting the heart (myocarditis and pericarditis) and nervous system (meningitis, encephalitis, and acute flaccid paralysis).

 Individuals infected with Enterovirus D68 that had severe disease initially had cold like symptoms that quickly progressed to muscle weakness and acute flaccid myelitis.
 However, not everyone infected with Enterovirus D68 develops severe disease.

 Enteroviruses are most commonly transmitted by close personal contact with an infected person.
 The virus can be found saliva, stool, or blister fluid.
 Touching a surface that someone had sneezed on, shaking hands or changing diapers would expose you to the virus if you then touched your face or mouth without first washing your hands.